How To Store Mochi

-2. Combine flour, sugar, and powdered sugar in a microwave-safe bowl.
+2. Add flour, sugar, and castor sugar in a microwave-safe bowl.
 Stir well and add water.
 Put the microwave-safe bowl in the microwave for 1 minute, covered with plastic wrap.
 When folding the mixture, use your spatula to avoid sticking it.
 Cover again and place in the microwave for a minute.
 Remove and fold the dough again.
 Microwave for another 30 seconds.

-3. Dust the dough with a layer of cornstarch over parchment paper on the counter.
-Place a piece of parchment paper on the counter and dust with a layer of cornstarch.
-Do not touch the heated dough because it will be very hot, so use a rubber spatula to remove it from the bowl.
+3. Cover the dough with a little cornstarch over parchment paper.
+Do not feel or touch the heated dough because it will be very hot, so use a rubber spatula to remove it from the bowl.

-4. Next, dust the rolling pin with cornstarch, too, for easier rollout.
+4. Next, add a little cornstart ooto the rolling pin with cornstarch.
+Makes easy to rollout.
 And then, roll out the mochi dough until your desired thickness.
 Cut the dough into 3-inch circles and mix a little teaspoon of water if it is too dry.

 5. Lay two layers of plastic wrap and properly place the mochi circles.

-6. Refrigerate for 40 to 45 minutes or until cool.
+6. Into the Fridge for 40 to 45 minutes or until cool.

-7. Pull out the pre-scooped ice cream and wrap it using the mochi circles.
+7. Remove out the scooped ice cream and cover or wrap it using the mochi circles.
 Seal the bottom with additional cornstarch and freeze until ready to serve.

 What are the best sides and Toppings to Serve with Mochi

 - coconut milk